Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 ```

 ## Updating the HTML
 I changed the default `input` to the same `input group` that is shown on the usage page of the library (see [here](https://tempusdominus.github.io/bootstrap-4/Usage/)).
 It appends a small calendar symbol to the input box which I find a nice touch.
-This could be encapsulated into a TagHelper to make it easier for developers.
+A next step could be, to encapsulated this into a `TagHelper` to make it easier for developers.

 ```html
 <div class="form-group">